-The year is unknown but a strange girl wanders rural locations in Canada, all of which are mysteriously uninhabited.
+Synopsis: The year is unknown but a strange girl wanders rural locations in Canada, all of which are mysteriously uninhabited.
 Who is she, how did she get here, what is she searching for?
 This study of character within rural sites presents a view of our world as odd, humorous, nostalgic, lonely and strange.

 The SOLITUDE films were featured on the online magazine publication She’s Got Wonder in October of 2018.
 The magazine is a community platform dedicated to celebrating and showcasing the work of young female identifying artists.
 To read the article, check out the button below.